MichelleQuiroz0/MichelleQuiroz0/README.md

-- Ladies and Gentlemen of the jury, may I have the attention of the class.
+- Ladies and Gentlemen of the jury, may I have the attention of the class?
 - 👋 Hi, I’m @MichelleQuiroz0, also known as Michelle, or my alias Marshall Law
 - 👀 I’m interested in ...
 Video Games, Art, Illustration, Animals, Sleeping, and Chilling Out
 - 💖 Games I like/love....Okami, Metal Gear Solid 3: Snake Eater, Dark Cloud 2, Dynasty Warriors/Samurai Warriors/Warriors Orochi, Red Dead Redemption (1 & 2),